 Homeless applications: immigration and residence

-When you make a homeless application or ask for council help, the council first checks that you are 'eligible for assistance'.
+When you ask for council help, a homelessness officer checks you are 'eligible for assistance'.

 about your immigration status

 The council will ask about this even if you're British or have lived here all your life.

 You can usually get some homeless help if you meet the immigration conditions.

 You may need evidence of your immigration status to get homeless help.